carlosparaciari/LeastSquarePackage/README.md

   * BUILD_SUPERBUILD:BOOL=ON

-One can also avoid to download and build these dependencies, in case they are present in the machine yet.
+You can also avoid to download and build these dependencies, in case they are already present in your host machine.
 In that case, set:

   * BUILD_SUPERBUILD:BOOL=OFF

-In any case, the following options should be set as follow
+In any case, the following options should be set as follow:

   * BUILD_Eigen:BOOL=ON
   * BUILD_Boost:BOOL=ON